 I am exploring sensory processing in autistic and non-autistic children using behavioural tasks and computational modelling.
 I am currently recruiting children and adolescents aged 6-14.
 You can learn more about the study I am running by checking out the two related pre-registration documents, find them here, and here.

 My PhD research (with Dr. Josh Balsters at Royal Holloway, University of London) focused on using a Bayesian approach to explore individual differences in reward processing and contagion of value preferences, using computational modelling and neuroimaging (fMRI).
 Find out more here.
 I submitted my thesis in May 2021, and passed my viva with no corrections in July 2021.
 My viva examiners were Dr. Joe Bathelt, and Dr. Rebecca Lawson.

-I am the current host for the PsychologiCALL podcast, and have recorded one full season (season 3), which is available now.
-Season 4 is coming this autumn, and you can tune in on Monday mornings to hear me talk to other researchers about their recent papers.
+I am the current host for the PsychologiCALL podcast, and have recorded one full season, and season 4 episodes are currently being recorded and released.
 Find out more about the podcast, and listen to all the episodes here or on your podcast app!

-I have also recently finished supervising Georgina Dayanc, my project student for the Undergraduate Research Opportunities Programme (UROP) at the University of Reading.
+I also supervised Georgina Dayanc in 2022, my project student for the Undergraduate Research Opportunities Programme (UROP) at the University of Reading.
 Georg is also autistic, and developed a podcast called NeuroDives: Diving into Neurodiversity.
 Season 1 was created as part of the UROP project, and it focuses on all things autism.